 - This recipe cannot be scaled due to its complexity.
 If you want to make a larger or a smaller batch, try eyeballing the ingredients as you go on working on the recipe.

 Nutrition Info (Approximate Values)

-This Capsicum Masala post from the blog archives first published in May 2015 has been republished and updated on 12 August 2021.
+This Capsicum Masala post from the blog archives first published in May 2015 has been updated and republished on April 2023.

 Made this multiple times and each time it has been super successful.
 Very different and flavourful!
 Thank you for this recipe..